-This historically significant photo from the collection of Thomas Engle, was taken on 16 May 1946 by Acme Newspictures for United Press Newspictures.
-It shows what is certainly one of, if not the earliest, CJ-2A Fire Engine.
+This photo from the collection of Thomas Engle, was taken on 16 May 1946 by Acme Newspictures for United Press Newspictures.
+It shows what is certainly one of the earliest CJ-2A Fire Engines in service.

 It's apparently a delivery photo of a unit built on a very early 1946 CJ-2A Jeep, posed beside a 1940 Mack Model E pumper (40K JPEG) in the Chicago Fire Department's red and black livery.

 Jeffrey Smoker points out that the Mack is also a pretty rare piece of apparatus; it's a Type 45U cab-over-engine squad, with a large deck gun.
 Only 17 were made, and Chicago bought 12 of them including 10 in 1940, as well as some Autocar COE squads.